gomorpheus/morpheus-docs/provisioning/code/repositories.rst

 Repositories
 ------------

-The ``/provisioning/code`` **Repositories** section contains the repositories integrated with |morpheus| allowing users to browse repositories folders and files and view file contents from any branch, trigger a refresh, and create tasks, scripts and templates directly from the repos.
+The :menuselection:`Provisioning --> Code --> Repositories` section contains the repositories integrated with |morpheus| allowing users to browse repositories folders and files and view file contents from any branch, trigger a refresh, and create tasks, scripts and templates directly from the repos.

 - Browse integrated repositories
 - View repo files